Werewolf: The Beast Among Us: Production

 Werewolf: The Beast Among Us was filmed in Romania, with some scenes shot in Bethlen Castle.

 Reception

 The film has an aggregate score on Rotten Tomatoes of 40%, based on 5 reviews.
 A review of the DVD at IGN stated, "Werewolf: The Beast Among Us isn't a total misfire.
 It's just not a very memorable, or potent, chapter in the werewolf subgenre.
 Instead, it's a dull, lifeless retread of tired werewolf cliches and sloppy DTV junk.
 Still, it should make a decent enough midnight movie for hardcore werewolf fans".

-"It's always nice to see a studio embrace its roots like Universal Pictures has with its legacy of classic horror movies", commented MovieWeb.